How to Implement SMED: Reduce Changeover Times Using the Single-Minute Exchange of Die Method

 Where have I implemented SMED?

 Well it’s not a surprise that like most, my experience with SMED comes from implementing it into a manufacturing CNC environment.
-Like others, this was an huge opportunity that I learnt the most from using the SMED method, both in terms of improving the process but also talking to operators and really learning about what actually goes on (Gemba).
+Like others, this was a huge opportunity that I learnt the most from using the SMED method, both in terms of improving the process but also talking to operators and really learning about what actually goes on (Gemba).

 Picture this, we had a process that took 20 – 30 mins cycle time depending on what variant of the part was setup, however, the killer here was the 2.5 hour changeover (mainly consisting of one special reamer) to be able to switch to the next variant.